tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * To allow an algorithm to process text, we need to segment it into units that we called _tokens_.

 * A _token_ is a group of characters that have meaning.
-It can be words, sentences, or phrases.
+Tokens can be words, sentences, or phrases.

-* Tokenization is similar to using the `split()` method from string variables in python.
+* Tokenization is similar to using the `split()` method from string variables in Python.

 Depending on your comfort level, either walk through the solved version or live-code with the unsolved template.
 Point out that NLTK includes several collections of documents that can be accessed through the corpus module.
 One of these is the Reuters news corpus, which includes financial news stories and is grouped by topic, or "category."